ask-js/csacwk/README.md

 synchronize your in-memory data structures (maps/lists) to prevent data loss or race conditions.

 ### A:
-In a default JAX-RS lifecycle, a new instance of a resource class is created for each incoming request, rather than using a single shared instance.
-For example, every time a request is made to RoomResource, a new object is created to handle it, and then discarded after the response is sent.
+In a default JAX-RS lifecycle, a new instance of a resource class is created for each incoming request rather than using a single shared instance.
+For example, every time a request is made to RoomResource, a new object is created to handle it and then discarded after the response is sent.
 This makes the resource classes request-scoped as opposed to being singletons.

-Because of this, any data stored inside the resource class itself would be lost between requests, as each request gets a fresh instance.
+Because of this, any data stored inside the resource class itself would be lost between requests as each request gets a fresh instance.
 To solve this, I used a separate DataStorage class with static HashMap and ArrayList structures so that the data is shared across all requests.
-This allows the API to maintain state without using a database like SQL, which follows the coursework requirements.
+This allows the API to maintain state without using a database, which follows the coursework requirements.

-However, this approach does introduce potential concurrency issues, since multiple requests could access and modify the same data at the same time.
-In this implementation, this was an acceptable risk due to the small scale of the application but in a real-world system, thread-safe structures such as ConcurrentHashMap or synchronisation techniques would have been used instead to prevent race conditions.
+However, this approach introduces potential concurrency issues, since multiple requests could access and modify the same static data at the same time.
+The correct production approach would be to use thread-safe structures such as ConcurrentHashMap or to apply synchronized blocks around critical sections to prevent race conditions and data corruption.
+In this implementation, standard HashMap was used due to the small scale of the application, but this would not be acceptable in a real-world concurrent environment.

 ### Q:
 >Why is the provision of ”Hypermedia” (links and navigation within responses)